4d/docs/docs/API/CollectionClass.md

 The `.query()` function <!-- REF #collection.query().Summary -->returns all elements of a collection of objects that match the search conditions <!-- END REF -->defined by *queryString* and (optionally) *value* or *querySettings*.
 If the original collection is a shared collection, the returned collection is also a shared collection.

+An empty collection is returned if the collection in which the query is executed does not contain the searched *value*.

 >This function does not modify the original collection.